timroesner/HotelHopper/README.md

 # Hotel Hopper
-Hotel Hopper is a project done in SE 165, at San José State University  in Spring 2019.
+Hotel Hopper is a one-semester long project in SE 165, Software Engineering Process Management, at San José State University in Spring 2019.

 You can check out the demo from this link: https://hotelhopper.cf